Adityasingh2411/Hotel_Cancellation_Analysis/README.md

 - Negotiate better terms with OTAs or promote direct bookings.

-- Use dynamic pricing for risky customer segments.

 - Forecast demand by factoring in seasonal cancellation patterns.

 - Target corporate and direct bookings (low cancellation rates).